Luca-DTU/MLOps_Project/README.md

 * You have two options:
   * If you're authenticated on gcp pull the data and the trained model by running 'dvc pull'
   * Or, create the data by running 'make data' and 'make train'
+* To spin up a docker container, create a docker image by using the 'triggerDeployment.dockerfile'
 ## Run in cloud
-* Create docker image by running 'triggerDeployment.dockerfile'
+* To spin up a docker container, create a docker image by running 'triggerDeployment.dockerfile'

 ### Week 1